UCB-Econ-148/sp24/proj3.md

 - A description of what you have attempted to do so far.
 - A summary of what's going well and what you are struggling with.
 - A note on how course staff may help you succeed.

+### Checkpoint 2 (due Sunday, April 21, 2024)

+One person from your group must fill out this [google form](https://forms.gle/H564sFeaUyeDSoZV6) for the checkpoint.
+Note that while you have space to discuss upto 5 results, you are only required to discuss 3.

 ### Project (due Friday, April 26, 2024)